Anbeeld/ARoAI/docs/analysis.md

 | +2 | `surplus% >= 0.75 × ((debt + 0.50) / 1.50)` | `surplus% >= 0.22 × ((0.75 - reserves%) / 0.75)` | >= 260 weeks (~5 years) |
 | +3 | `surplus% >= 0.875 × ((debt + 0.75) / 1.75)` | `surplus% >= 0.33 × ((1.00 - reserves%) / 1.00)` | >= 312 weeks (~6 years) |

-**Key design insight:** For health levels +1 through +3, debt-free countries have a **separate, easier surplus threshold** that decreases as gold reserves fill up.
+For health levels +1 through +3, debt-free countries have a separate, easier surplus threshold that decreases as gold reserves fill up.
 A debt-free country with 75% full reserves needs 0% surplus for health +2 (the reserves themselves demonstrate fiscal health), while a country with debt at any level needs surplus to prove it can service that debt.
 This creates a natural reward for paying off debt entirely.

 #### Summary of the scoring design: